Education in Zimbabwe: Colonial government to 1980

 The British South Africa Company arrived in the 1890s to Rhodesia, the area now known as Zimbabwe, Malawi and Zambia.
 The Company administration of Rhodesia created Christian missionary schools to serve local communities.
 Missionary schools provided an education for the indigenous population that focused on agricultural production and industrial development including carpentry and building.
 N.J.
 Atkinson claims that in order to control the local population, the Company limited education and censored knowledge in schools.
 Furthermore, he argues that the eurocentric education system was a structural institution that reinforced the superiority of White settlers even though, they were the minority of the population.
 Missionary schools perpetuated social and economic repression of the indigenous population by reducing their chances of earning well-paying jobs or positions of power.
 Rugare Mapako claims education to Africans offered limited academic and foundational skills in order to promote labor exploitation and indentured servitude.
 Limited access to a quality education kept Africans subordinate and inferior to White colonists in order to advance British political and economic gains.

 Due to large investments in education by the Southern Rhodesian government prior to 1960, Europeans were disproportionately funded more for education than the majority African population because the Rhodesian government controlled access to quality schools based on race, prejudice and ethnicity.
-Segregation of schools based on funding was most extreme in the 1970s because Europeans only represented a few per cent of Zimbabwe's population, but were allocated around 90% of government spending on education.
+Segregation of schools based on funding was most extreme in the 1970s because Europeans only represented a few per cent of Zimbabwe's population, but were allocated slightly less than half of government spending on education.
 Funding secondary school was also disproportionally offered to Europeans rather than Africans.
 In the 1970s, only 43.5% of African children attended school, while only 3.9% of these children enrolled in secondary school.
-In 1979, a new Zimbabwe-Rhodesia government called for an education reform that created a three-tier school system.
+In 1979, the new government of Zimbabwe Rhodesia called for an education reform that created a three-tier school system.
 The Education Act of 1979 regulated access to each type of school through a zoning system based on residency.
 Before the act, Zimbabwe's education system was divided between African and European schools.
 After the shift in policy and leadership the education system split into government schools, community schools and private schools.
 Government schools were also split into three divisions called Group A, B and C. White students historically attended Group A schools that offered highly trained teachers and a quality education.
 These schools were located in white suburbs that denied housing opportunities for Africans, reinforcing segregation based on ethnicity and race.
 Group B schools required a low-fee payment and C schools did not require a fee beyond educational materials.
 Both were only available for African students.
 Group B and C schools had less resources, funding and qualified faculty compared to Group A schools.